gjadi-mej/Test-rst-rendering/framework/platform/scripts/README.rst

 Build and Run Scripts Examples
 ==============================

-This directory contains examples of build and run scripts for several toolchains and run scripts for several programming tools.
+This directory contains examples of build and run scripts for several toolchains and programming tools.

 Overview
 --------